II. Management: Prehospital and Home interventions for patients prior to presentation

 - Indicated if patient has not had at least 3 dose Primary Series AND Tetanus booster in last 5 years

-- Staff should wear Personal Protective Equipment (masks, Eye Protection, gloves) in suspected chemical burn
+- Staff should wear Personal Protective Equipment (masks, Eye Protection, gloves) in suspected Chemical Burn

-- Remove all clothing from patient
+- Remove all clothing and jewelry from patient

 - Precautions and Decontamination as directed by Hazard Safety Data Sheets or Poison Control